 Whether you’re local or planning a trip to Durmitor National Park from out of the country, I can’t encourage you enough to make Etno Selo Sljeme a planned stop for dinner and overnight.

-NOTE: (added April 2017) this property is under new management.
-We cannot vouch for its quality since Miško and Andja are no longer a part.
+NOTE: (revised July 2019) this property is under new management.
+We cannot vouch for its quality since Miško and Andja are no longer a part since 2017.
 The location is amazing, but this lovely couple was the heart and soul of this project.
+We can, however, recommend these Durmitor area farm stays inside the national park or at the Tara Canyon area.